wmcooper2/lyricsearch/README.md

 _Personal Note: This program combines code taken from musicdatabase/ and raspberrypicluster/_

 ### Purpose
-Works as a GUI tool on the Macbook and as a CLI on the Raspberry Pi.
+Works as a GUI or CLI tool on the Macbook and as a CLI on the Raspberry Pi.
 Searches for patterns in all the lyrics text files.

 ### Operation
 #### High Level Overview
 Macbook:
-  * A gui is opened.
+  * A gui is opened (manually have to open the CLI).
   * Enter a sentence.
   * The sentence is sent to each pi-node as a string through a subprocess.
 Pi-nodes:
   * A cli program is started.
-  * Enter a sentence.
+  * Enter a sentence (enclose the sentence in double quotes).
   * The sentence is converted to a string.
-  * The string is converted to a set of words (with punctuation).
+  * The string is converted to a set of words (punctuation included).
-  * Each block directory has a main set to confirm that a match is possible.
+  * There are 100 mini shelve databases that contain the sets.
+These are searched for subset matches of the pattern.
-  * If a match is possible, then each block's set is searched sequentially.
+  * If a match is possible (a subset exists), then a path is saved for the next step.
+  * An exact match search is performed on all the saved paths where a subset was found.
-  * If a match is found, then the song's name/path is saved to a file and returned.
+  * If an exact match is found, then the song's path is saved to a file in `SET_DIR`.

 ### Preparing the Data
-The pi-nodes have 1GB RAM, therefore the data needs to be worked in small blocks.
+The pi-nodes have 1GB RAM, therefore the data needs to be set up before a search is performed.
+There are about 620,000 text files.
+The text files are divided into 16 dirs (4 for each pi-node).
+Each pi-node will have 4 dirs, and these 4 dirs are divided into 100 mini sets kept in shelve databases in `SET_DIR`.

 To divide the data;
   * Run fairlydivide.py
     * This will divide all of the text files into the number of directories you specify.
     * Choose 16 blocks.
 Divide the data among the pi-nodes.
   * 4 (block) dirs to each pi-node.
-  * Run `copytopi $pi1 dir` etc.
-On the pi-nodes;
+  * Manually copy to the nodes with `scp -r <dir> $<pi>:<dest>` On the pi-nodes;
   * For each (block) directory,
     * Make sure any shelve databases transferred from the macbook to the pi have been deleted from the pi (db.gnu error?).
     * Run fairlydividesets.py
-    * Make 4 sets (shelve database sets) of the text files in that directory.
+    * Choose 100 sets.
+    * This takes less than one hour to complete.
     * This is to prevent running out of RAM on the pi.

-_Stopped here to update/upgrade the pi-nodes' OS.
-Having too many issues with the type annotations._
-After the data has been distributed and divided, then move on to performing a search.

 ### Issues
-* May need to upgrade to Python 3.7
-  * Python 3.5.3 was giving me too many problems with the type annotations.
+* wxpython - need to read more on this one.
+This library is not like Tkinter, in my opinion.

-### Performing search from the macbook
+### Normal search on macbook
 * Turn on pi-cluster.
 * Connect "MONTHLY" external device.
 * Check `constants.DEBUG == False`.
-  * if True: performs lyric search on smaller set of data in "MONTHLY".
-* Run `python3 guisearch.py`.
+* Run `python3.7 guisearch.py`.
+  * Working on changing to `python3.7 wxgui.py`.
 * Type in the exact pattern to search for.
-  * for now, it only performs an exact search.
+  * For now, it only performs an exact search.
 * Click the "search" button.
 * Results are written to `<programroot>/results/`.
-  * new text files are created here.
+  * New text files are created here.
-  * the name of the file is the pattern that was searched for.
+  * The name of the file is the pattern that was searched for.

+### Debug search on macbook
+* Connect "MONTHLY" external device.
+* Check `constants.DEBUG == True`.
+* Run the gui script.
+* Type in the exact pattern to search for.
+* Click the "search" button.
+* Results are written to `<MONTHLY>/pylyricresults/`.
+  * New text files are created here.
+  * The name of the file is the pattern that was searched for prepended with an asctime stamp.

-### Performing search from the pi-nodes
+### Performing search on pi-node
-* SSH into a node.
+* SSH into a node from macbook.
-  * pi-nodes are headless.
+  * Pi-nodes are headless.
-  * if you want to use a gui, then connect a monitor to the node directly before turning on the node.
-* go to "/home/pi/lyricsearch/"
+* Go to "/home/pi/lyricsearch/"
-* run `python3 clisearch.py`
+* Run `python3 clisearch.py`
-  * `python3 guisearch.py` will just run `python3 clisearch.py` anyway if run directly on a node.
+  * The gui will not run on the pi-node directly.
-* type in the search pattern into the terminal and press "Enter".
+* Type in the search pattern into the terminal and press "Enter".

 ### To do
 * change "run" command in root dir to point to "lyricsearch.py"
-* make a set of words from all the lyrics from all the nodes
-  * make module that searches for the pattern in a collection of files that may already have the results previously searched for.
 * presearch for some common strings in anticipation of future requests.
-  * copy that set to all the nodes
+* make bash script that copies dirs to all the pi-nodes.
-    * when searching for a pattern, check that the words exist in the set first.
-    * an exact match cannot be found if a word does not exist in the set, so search that set first for faster results.
 * make a regex that allows for searching a pattern of words within a list
   * ex; as ... as
   * as tall as
   * as big and tall as

+(rework the instructions below)
 ## Setup Process
 ### Distribute the files among the nodes
 1. Divide all the files as evenly as possible among 4 dirs